-Skills Gained in a Public Health Program
+Skills Gained With a Public Health Degree

-Undergraduate programs build and strengthen these competencies through a combination of coursework and hands-on learning experiences including internships, which provide a chance to explore different public health careers, build valuable professional relationships, and apply the following skills in practical settings.
+Undergraduate programs build and strengthen these competencies through coursework and fieldwork, including internships, which allow learners to explore different public health careers, build professional relationships, and apply the following skills in practical settings.

 - Interpersonal Communication

 Understanding the concerns of others and being able to communicate clearly are crucial elements in solving public health issues.
 Public health professionals must meet with community members, share ideas with colleagues, and clearly and effectively discuss concepts with others.

 Public health professionals must be competent public speakers who are proficient at giving presentations, delivering reports, and persuading individuals and large groups to adopt new strategies and public health initiatives.

 Many public health careers demand strong writing skills.
 Jobs often involve drafting reports and proposals for new initiatives, composing press releases and educational materials, and documenting current strategies.

 Regardless of their specific position, public health professionals must be able to identify, investigate, and solve problems.
 After viewing problems from multiple angles, interviewing affected individuals, and analyzing responses, public health professionals propose various solutions to aid communities in need.

 Analytical thinkers solve problems quickly.
 In public health, fast responses to serious problems may save lives.

 The list below describes a few common concentrations that lead to specific career paths within public health.
 Careful course selection allows you to tailor your education to align with your target job.
 You can work with an academic advisor to design a plan of study that sets you up for professional success.